Powered by HomeInsurance.com (NPN: 8781838)

 - You know you only want coverage for a set period of time.
 If you know you won’t need life insurance coverage after you pay off your mortgage or send your kids to college, then term life insurance may make sense for you.

-- You're a young and healthy new parent: Most term policies offer fixed premiums, meaning the insurer won’t change your rate once the policy is in force.
+- You're a young and healthy new parent.
+Most term policies offer fixed premiums, meaning the insurer won’t change your rate once the policy is in force.
 Because life insurance is cheaper the younger and healthier you are, purchasing a policy at a younger age allows you to lock in a good rate and possibly save you money in the long run.

-- You're on a budget: Because the cost of term life insurance is generally cheaper than other types of coverage, your premiums may fit your budget better if you are pinching pennies.
+- You're on a budget.
+Because the cost of term life insurance is generally cheaper than other types of coverage, your premiums may fit your budget better if you are pinching pennies.
 Inexpensive term policies are available from a range of insurers, and shopping around for the best price is one key way to find the most affordable rate for your coverage.

 Permanent life insurance

 Permanent life insurance refers to a range of policy types that have a few things in common.
 The most common types of permanent insurance include whole life, universal life and guaranteed universal life.
-Permanent policies, like term insurance, have a death benefit, but they also feature a cash value that consists of a portion of your premium that is placed in an interest-bearing account.
+Permanent policies, like term insurance, have a death benefit, but they also feature a cash value component that consists of a portion of your premium that is placed in an interest-bearing account.
 In many cases, this cash value can be borrowed against if necessary, although the amount must be paid back to avoid impacting the death benefit.
 As the name suggests, permanent life insurance is intended to remain in force for the life of the insured as long as premiums are paid.

 Whole life insurance may be a good option if:

 - You want coverage for your entire life.
-If you think you will need life insurance longer than a specified term, it may be best to lock in your premium rate before you get older or develop any health conditions that could make your premium more expensive.
+If you think you will need life insurance longer than a specified term, it may be best to lock in your rate before you get older or develop any health conditions that could make your premium more expensive.

 - You are the primary source of income for your family.
 If you plan to be the long-term primary source of income for your family, you might consider permanent life insurance to provide financial stability for your spouse if you pass away before them.